tankiJong/hyde/_posts/2019-7-11-Using-DXC-In-Practice.md

 }
 ```

 The `Compile` function is pretty straightforward.
 You can basically maps all arguments to `D3DCompile`.
 After compilation, the byte code is available in the blob and is the equivalent to the ones from the `D3DCompiler`... not exact the same actually.
-Remember when we setting up the environment, we need two dlls, the one is `dxcompiler.dll`, which is the library for the compiler obviously. `dxil.dll` is also a important part.
+Remember when we setting up the environment, we need two dlls, the one is `dxcompiler.dll`, which is the library for the compiler obviously.
+But `dxil.dll` is also a important part.
 If you don't have it during runtime, you will get an error like this:

 > D3D12 ERROR: ID3D12Device::CreateVertexShader: Vertex Shader is corrupt or in an unrecognized format. [ STATE_CREATION ERROR #322: CREATEVERTEXSHADER_INVALIDSHADERBYTECODE]